shubham-dayma/amazon_scraping/README.md

+# Amazon Product Scraping

-# Add any amazon storefront URL along with zipcode and script will scrap all product information and store in MYSQL database
+Add any amazon storefront URL along with zipcode and script will scrap all product information and store in MYSQL database

-# Technology used : Selenium, MYSQL, Python
+Technology used : Selenium, MYSQL, Python